 The District will consider the requirements and consequences of the CCC program on the utility's planning and operations requirements.
-Such considerations include, but are not limited to ensuring:
+Such considerations include, but are not limited to, ensuring that:

-And promoting adequate communication between CCC program personnel and other water utility staff;

-- That adequate training is provided to all staff to recognize potential cross-connection control problems; - That cross-connection issues be considered in water quality investigations; - That the design of the water distribution system makes adequate provisions for expected head losses incurred through the installation of or experienced by backflow assemblies; - That CCC program personnel be consulted in the design of water and wastewater treatment facilities and when proposals are made to receive or distribute reclaimed water; - That operations under normal and abnormal conditions do not result in excessive pressure losses; and - That adequate financial and administrative resources are available to carry out the CCC program.
+- Adequate communication exists and is promoted between CCC program personnel and other water utility staff; - Adequate training be provided to all staff to recognize potential cross-connection control problems; - Cross-connection issues be considered in water quality investigations; - The design of the water distribution system makes adequate provisions for expected head losses incurred through the installation of or experienced by backflow assemblies; - CCC program personnel be consulted in the design of water and wastewater treatment facilities and when proposals are made to receive or distribute reclaimed water; - Operations under normal and abnormal conditions do not result in excessive pressure losses; and - Adequate financial and administrative resources are available to carry out the CCC program.